 A beautifully lit image at sunset of a bride and groom set against a historic castle.
 Your dream wedding car to collect you from the church to go to the service as your wedding guests wave you off.

 A wedding cake that captures your unique personality and makes you say wow!

 But keep in mind, these styles are a little like fashions.
 They come and go.
 What might look like an amazing and unique image today could end up being the wedding photography equivalent of a mullet in the future.

 It is good to get some wow images with good lighting or some interesting effect but the photographs you will look back on in the future are those that capture the emotions of the day.
-The pictures that show the interactions between people.
-The images that capture those special moments.
+The pictures show the interactions between people.
+The images capture those special moments.

 Is the wedding suppliers location your main concern? –